vagiedd/Machine-Learning/README.md

 ### bank
 Jupyter notebook of a classification problem that loads data from http://archive.ics.uci.edu/ml/datasets/Bank+Marketing and follows https://towardsdatascience.com/data-handling-using-pandas-machine-learning-in-real-life-be76a697418c to predict if the client will subscribe (yes/no) a term deposit.
 The code uses my implemented logistic regression and neural network codes as well as sklearn.
 The relevant csv files are also included.

-## machine-learning-ex
-Matlab homework assignments for the online certification course through Standford.
-Each homework assignment is labeled as ex(1-8).
-Various topics included are
-- Linear Regression
-- Logistic Regression
-- Neural Networks
-- Feature Scaling
-- Gradient Descent
-- K-means clustering
-- Principle Componant Analysis (PCA)

-More will be added as I complete the course.

 <!---
 # Table of Contents